RomanBase/flutter_control/README.md

 **Base classes**

-- [BaseApp] Wraps MaterialApp and initializes Control and Factory.
+- [ControlApp] Wraps App and initializes Control with Global State, Factory and Localization.
 It's just shortcut to start with Flutter Control.
 - [AppControl] Is [InheritedWidget] around whole App.
 - [ControlFactory] Mainly initializes and stores Controllers, Models and other Logic classes.
 Also works as global Stream to provide easy communication and synchronization between separated parts of App.
 - [BaseLocalization] Json based localization, that supports simple strings, plurals and dynamic structures.